9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I believe that’s how they can keep it light and compact; this lens weighs 14.8 ounces.

-That is much more compact, and also, when you zoom in and zoom out, it does not extend the barrel.
+That is much more compact, and also, when you zoom in and out, it does not extend the barrel.

-And yes, Tamron did claim that this lens is weather sealed.
+And yes, Tamron did claim that this lens is weather-sealed.

 Another cool thing about this lens is that it has 67-millimeter threading.

-That is cool how Tamron created ultra-wide-angle lenses such as compact and small sizes for full-frame cameras.
+It is cool how Tamron created ultra-wide-angle lenses such as compact and small sizes for full-frame cameras.

 I think this lens will sell out and be back-ordered, so try to get your hands on it now if you want to pick it up.